After the Balls Adeline takes us to meet …

 Adeline does remember their youngest son “George who took over Mr. Thomas Small’s drapery business in Bath Street”.

-Son, and draper, George Henry took over the Small drapery business at (then) 11 Bath Street in 1884 when still a bachelor.
+George Henry took over the Small drapery business at (then) 11 Bath Street in 1884 when still a bachelor.
 In 1890 he married Sarah Jane Belfield Clay who had divorced her first husband two years earlier.
-(We shall meet her again at the Mundy Arms, near the end of our journey.
+(We shall meet Jenny again at the Mundy Arms, near the end of our journey.
 The Clay family were long-term occupants of that Inn.)

 Adeline names “Mary, the daughter, who died in girlhood”.
 There was a daughter Mary Ann but she married lace designer and draughtsman Alan Shepherd in August 1878 and continued to live in Albion Place – for many years at number 24.

 Daughter Jane or Sarah Jane was perhaps the child who died ‘in girlhood’.
 She died in Albion Place in 1867, aged 14.